-Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable rules of the SEC and the listing standards of the NASDAQ.
+Our compensation committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the NASDAQ.

 Nominating and Corporate Governance Committee

 Immediately following the completion of this offering, our nominating and corporate governance committee will consist of Messrs.
 Kourey and Stankey and Ms. Wilson, with Ms. Wilson serving as Chairperson.
 The composition of our nominating and corporate governance committee meets the requirements for independence under NASDAQ listing standards and SEC rules and regulations.
 Our nominating and corporate governance committee will, among other things: